DavidHe1127/Mr.He_HandBook/DevOps/AWS/Athena-n-Glue/README.md

 # use IN

 SELECT * FROM "<DB>"."<TABLE>" WHERE eventname IN ('Decrypt', 'Encrypt', 'GenerateDataKey');

+# search by a single column single quote MUST BE used in where condition

+SELECT * FROM "default"."cloudfront-waf-logs-prod" WHERE httpsourceid='abc' limit 10;

 ```

 ### How to audit logs stored centrally?

+Typically, in this setup logs from various source accounts are forwarded into one centralised logging account.

-- In the account containing logs, go to CloudTrail, create athena table and copy the generated SQL.
+- In the centralised account, go to CloudTrail, create athena table and copy the generated SQL.
 Modify it if necessary.
 For example, if you want to narrow down searching path, then change the LOCATION to point to a drilled down path.
 - Create your work group and configure query result location (s3 - make sure you create it beforehand).
 - Now go to query editor, paste and run the athena query you copied earlier to create the table.